Director: Thomas J. Montine, M.D., Ph.D.

-The focus of the Pacific Northwest Udall Center (PANUC) is a combined effort of the University of Washington and Oregon Health & Sciences University to develop solutions for cognitive impairment in Parkinson’s disease.
+The focus of the Pacific Udall Center is a combined effort of Stanford University, the University of Washington, and Oregon Health & Sciences University to develop solutions for cognitive impairment in Parkinson’s disease.
 We strive to understand the basis of this prevalent problem for patients and—through both clinical and basic research—to discover improved diagnostics and new therapeutic targets.
-PANUC brings together a multidisciplinary group of investigators focused on improving our understanding of cognitive impairment in Parkinson’s disease.
+Our Center brings together a multidisciplinary group of investigators focused on improving our understanding of cognitive impairment in Parkinson’s disease.
 Projects within and linked to the Center are designed to provide important insights into the pathophysiology of cognitive impairment in Parkinson’s disease.
-Equally important, PANUC serves as a unique resource for other investigators interested in translational and clinical investigations of cognitive impairment in Parkinson’s disease, including those at other Udall Centers.
+Equally important, the Pacific Udall Center serves as a unique resource for other investigators interested in translational and clinical investigations of cognitive impairment in Parkinson’s disease, including those at other Udall Centers.

 Core A: Administrative and Outreach Core

 This Core provides administrative oversight for the Pacific Udall Center at our all three institutions and facilitates interaction between our Center and the many regional and national groups that support and advocate for individuals with Parkinson’s disease.
 Training and community engagement continue to be high priorities.
 Over the last year, Pacific Udall Center investigators have led or contributed to dozens of training sessions, opportunities for multiple clinical or research fellows utilizing Center resources, and over 25 community events.